0xKoda/Multi-Trader/README.md

-# Basic Sample Hardhat Project
+# Hardhat Project - MultiSwap

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project was designed using hardhat to execute a Multiswap trade accross Bancor, Sushi & UniSwap.
+This contract demonstrates a use case for arbitrage accross DEX's.
+Logic for platform specific access points are stored in their respective contracts (BancorSwap.sol).
+MultSwap.sol contains the main logic for the single transaction call, inheriting from the contracts created above.

+**This is a work in progress**

 Try running some of the following tasks: